University staff to stage ‘biggest ever’ strikes this month as 70,000 walk out

 “Campuses across the UK are about to experience strike action on a scale never seen before,” said UCU general secretary Jo Grady said, adding: “This is not a dispute about affordability – it is about choices.

-“Vice-chancellors are choosing to pay themselves hundreds of thousands of pounds whilst forcing our members onto low paid and insecure contracts that leave some using food banks.
+“Vice-chancellors are choosing to pay themselves hundreds of thousands of pounds whilst forcing our members onto low-paid and insecure contracts that leave some using food banks.
 They choose to hold billions in surpluses whilst slashing staff pensions.

-‘UCU members do not want to strike but are doing so to save the sector and win dignity at work.
+“UCU members do not want to strike but are doing so to save the sector and win dignity at work.
 This dispute has the mass support of students because they know their learning conditions are our members’ working conditions.

-‘If university vice-chancellors don’t get serious, our message is simple – this bout of strike action will be just the beginning.”
+“If university vice-chancellors don’t get serious, our message is simple – this bout of strike action will be just the beginning.”

-The strikes come after UCU members overwhelmingly voted in favour of industrial action last month in two national ballots – since which point university vice-chancellors have not made any improved offers, according to the union.
+The strikes come after the majority of UCU members voted in favour of industrial action last month in two national ballots – since which point university vice-chancellors have not made any improved offers, according to the union.

 Employers imposed a 3 per cent pay rise earlier this year following more than a decade of below-inflation pay awards, the union said.

-Meanwhile, the UK university sector generated record income of £41.1bn last year, with vice chancellors collectively earning an estimated £45m, according to UCU analysis.
+Meanwhile, the UK university sector generated record income of £41.1bn last year, with vice-chancellors collectively earning an estimated £45m, according to UCU analysis.

 UK news in pictures